CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 + Broadcasting: Periodically, the server sends a message unsolicited to all clients in the broadcast domain.
 + Polling: The print client queries the information from the server.
-Broadcasting simplifies the administration, but is associated with further problems.
+Broadcasting simplifies administration, but is associated with additional problems.
 If the clients and servers are in different broadcast domains, the packets do not reach all clients.
 In practice, problems can also occur if the print server has multiple network interfaces and sends the broadcast packets to the wrong interfaces.
 For the configuration a procedure has to be selected and documented.

 * ** Communication between print server and printer **